-If you sell goods abroad, sometimes additional costs incur due custom duties and taxes, which have to be paid by the buyer to the customs office of his / her country upon importation.
+If you sell goods abroad, sometimes additional costs incur due customs duty and taxes, which have to be paid by the buyer to the customs office of his / her country upon importation.
 The buyer can find out how high these costs are and what the process is on the websites of the customs office of their respective country.
 For you as a seller, only one thing is important: you have to supply the right documents when shipping abroad.

 In the following, we will specifically address private sellers who only want to sell their used items.

 Please keep in mind here, that we, as the Anime Flea Market team, are from Germany.
 Accordingly, we have written this here from a German point of view, with regard to laws and regulations applicable to Germany.
 The things listed here are probably handled very similarly in many countries.
 However, we would like to ask you to inquire the customs office and the mail-order firms of your respective country to be sure.

 A customs union is an unification of states that form a common customs territory.
 If you ship within such a customs union, usually there is nothing special you have to pay attention to.
 Such a customs union is, for example, the European Customs Union, which covers all states listet here.

 So if you want to send a package abroad, you only have to check if the target country is in the same customs union as yours and if there are no exceptions.
 If this is the case, you can send it as usual.

 If you want to send a package outside your customs union, you need the listed documents.